ytrewq0/arraySynth/README.md

 postProcess.py - example workflow for visualization

-requirements.txt - used packages; when cloning from Github, PyCharm should
+requirements.txt - used packages; when cloning from Github, PyCharm should install them automatically

 simultProblemdef.py - problem definition function for simulataneous synthesis